Benson, Utah

 Benson is a census-designated place (CDP) in Cache County, Utah, United States.
-It is immediately south of Amalga, across State Route 218, and is west of the Logan-Cache Airport.
-The population was 1,485 at the 2010 census.
+It is immediately south of Amalga, across Utah State Route 218, and is west of the Logan-Cache Airport.
+The population was 1,492 at the 2020 census.
 It is included in the Logan, Utah-Idaho Metropolitan Statistical Area.

-The Benson Elementary School is listed on the National Register of Historic Places.
+As of February 2024, the Benson community was engaged in the process of becoming an incorporated municipality.